aelindeman/namedns/README.md

 ## Usage

-A username and API key are required.
+A username and API key to the Name.com API are required.

 ### Getting an API key